 Only this and nothing more.”

-In ‘The Rime of the Ancient Mariner,’ Coleridge makes use of an interesting rhyme scheme that includes end rhymes and internal rhymes.
-Here are a few lines from the poem that clearly demonstrate his technique:
+In ‘The Rime of the Ancient Mariner,’ Coleridge uses an interesting rhyme scheme that includes end rhymes and internal rhymes.
+Here are a few lines from the poem that demonstrate his technique:

 ‘The ship was cheered, the harbour cleared,